UIUC-ChenLab/PandoGen/README.md

 PandoGen is a Protein Language Model aligned towards predicting future viral sequences in the midst of a pandemic.
-The code in this repository can be used to train models for the COVID-19 pandemic, predicting Spike protein sequences.
+The code in this repository can be used to train models for the COVID-19 pandemic, forecasting Spike protein sequences.

-Our pre-print is available at https://www.biorxiv.org/content/10.1101/2023.05.10.540124v1 Anand Ramachandran, Steven S. Lumetta, Deming Chen, "PandoGen: Generating complete instances of future SARS-CoV2 sequences using Deep Learning", bioRxiv 2023
+Our pre-print is available at [biorxiv](https://www.biorxiv.org/content/10.1101/2023.05.10.540124v1) Anand Ramachandran, Steven S. Lumetta, Deming Chen, "PandoGen: Generating complete instances of future SARS-CoV2 sequences using Deep Learning", bioRxiv 2023

 # System Requirements